apache/arrow/docs/source/cpp/acero/developer_guide.rst

   * Updates to the API reference and this guide

-  * Passing CI (you can enable Github Actions on your fork and that will allow most CI jobs to run before you create your PR)
+  * Passing CI (you can enable GitHub Actions on your fork and that will allow most CI jobs to run before you create your PR)